EducationalTestingService/sarcasm/README.md

 The test data (for both Twitter and Reddit) will include only the `response` and the `context` but no label.
 Gold sarcasm labels will be released after the evaluation period.

 ---
-Note:  Since we have collected our training data from popular social media platforms a large portion of the utterances are on controversial and/or political and social topics.
+***Note***:  Since we have collected our training data from popular social media platforms a large portion of the utterances are on controversial and/or political and social topics.
 Although we have pre-processed the training data and lightly edited to remove contentious text, many utterances still contain controversial perspectives (of the users) and informal language.